Bikin-Creative/Lineux-Toolchanger/CAD/README.md

 It is recommended to do a test print on a small part for fitting and tolerance measurement before commiting to the full printed parts.

-Recommended settings are as follows:
+Recommended slicer settings are as follows (Props to Voron team):
 ```
-First layer height: 0.25mm (This is required.
-Our parts have been designed for this.)
 Layer height: 0.2mm
 Extrusion width: 0.4mm, forced
 Infill pecentage: 40%
 Infill type: Adaptive Cubic, grid, gyroid, honeycomb, triangle, or cubic
 Wall count: 4
 Solid top/bottom layers: 5
-Seam placement: REAR
-This is important as we have seam relieve features that line up with the seam placement.
-Supports: NONE
 ```

 # Carriage